cbxss/liquidation/README.md

 - If a price looks weird, you can click the links provided.
 ## Current Features:
 - Automate search for Amazon and Ebay
-- averages prices from Ebay
+- Averages prices from Ebay
-- uses jaro-winkler alfgorithm for Amazon search
+- Uses jaro-winkler algorithm for Amazon search

 ## Examples: